Kappa Cygnid Meteor Shower 2026: Don’t Miss Shooting Stars on August 17

 -

-Look anywhere in the sky.
+Keep a wide area of the sky in view.
 Although the meteors appear to originate near the constellation Cygnus, they can flash across any part of the sky.

 -